 Yosemite National park — July 26 – 28, 2019

 Astronomers and Park visitors:

 We are given free admission and camping space.
-In exchange, we are expected to set up our telescopes for both public star parties at Glacier Point, on Friday and Saturday night.
+In exchange, we are expected to set up our telescopes for both public star parties at Glacier Point, on Friday, Saturday and Sunday night.
 If you have never set up for the public, this is definitely not the place to try it for the first time!

 We have the public (about 200 – 300 people) arriving about sunset or somewhat later.
 By about 11 to 11:30, most of them will have left, and we will have the rest of the night to ourselves.